 - Have a baby more than 18 hours after their water breaks

 - Develop a high fever during labor

 Infants exposed to GBS can experience a number of health problems.
-As mentioned earlier, not all babies will become sick if exposed to the bacteria, however.
+Not all babies will become sick if exposed to the bacteria, however.
 For those that are exposed, there is a risk of developing significant complications including: